Thermal Conductivity and Temperature-Induced Band Gap Renormalization in Crystalline and Amorphous Ga$_2$O$_3$

-As shown in Fig.\ \ref{fig:bgr_hs_anh}, consideration of nuclear motion anharmonicity and lattice thermal expansion led to a small change in the dependence of band gap renormalization on temperature.
+As shown in Fig.\ \ref{fig:bgr_clas_quan}, consideration of nuclear motion anharmonicity and lattice thermal expansion led to a small change in the temperature dependence of BGR.
 Therefore, the contribution of anharmonic effects to electron-phonon coupling is not significant in $\beta$-Ga$_2$O$_3$.

-The insignificant influence of lattice dynamics anharmonicity on BGR in $\beta$-Ga$_2$O$_3$ agrees with the values of the anharmonicity measure\cite{knoop2020anharmonicity} $\sigma^\text{A}$(T) for this material.
+The insignificant influence of lattice dynamics anharmonicity on BGR in $\beta$-Ga$_2$O$_3$ agrees with the values of the anharmonicity measure\cite{knoop2020anharmonicity} $\sigma^\text{A}$(T) for this material. $\sigma^\text{A}$(T) quantifies the ratio of forces arising from anharmonic interactions to the total interatomic forces and can be used to distinguish harmonic materials from anharmonic ones.
 In Fig.\ \ref{fig:anh_meas}, the temperature dependencies of $\sigma^\text{A}$ for Si, LiI, and $\beta$-Ga$_2$O$_3$ are compared.
-Si and LiI are the examples of harmonic and anharmonic materials, respectively.
-According to the literature data\cite{knoop2020anharmonicity, rybin_disser}, typical anharmonicity measure values for very harmonic materials are $\sigma^\text{A} <$ 0.2, and for strongly anharmonic materials $\sigma^\text{A}$ is close to 1.
-For $\beta$-Ga$_2$O$3$, $\sigma^\text{A}$ was higher than 0.2 at T $> 300$ K and did not become close to 1 in the temperature range from 100 K to 700 K (the highest value of $\sigma^\text{A}$ in this temperature range was 0.34).
-Therefore, this material can be considered as harmonic, which agrees with the small effect of anharmonicity on BGR.
-Notably, the increase of the anharmonic contributions to interatomic forces with temperature was consistent with the larger difference between ${\rm BGR}^{\rm anh}(T)$ and ${\rm BGR}^{\rm HS}_{\rm class}(T)$ at higher temperatures (see Fig.\ \ref{fig:bgr_hs_anh}).
+Si and LiI are examples of harmonic and anharmonic materials, respectively.
+According to the literature data\cite{knoop2020anharmonicity, rybin_disser}, typical anharmonicity measure values for very harmonic materials are $\sigma^\text{A} < 0.2$, and for strongly anharmonic materials $\sigma^\text{A}$ is close to 1.
+For $\beta$-Ga$_2$O$_3$, $\sigma^\text{A}$ was higher than 0.2 at $T > 300$ K and did not become close to 1 in the temperature range from 100 K to 700 K (the highest value of $\sigma^\text{A}$ in this temperature range was 0.34).
+Therefore, this material can be considered slightly anharmonic, which agrees with the small effect of anharmonicity on BGR.
+Notably, the increase in anharmonic contributions to interatomic forces with temperature was consistent with the larger difference between ${\rm BGR}^{\rm anh}(T)$ and ${\rm BGR}^{\rm HS}_{\rm class}(T)$ at higher temperatures (see Fig.\ \ref{fig:bgr_clas_quan}).

 After considering the lattice dynamics anharmonicity, ${\rm BGR}^{\rm anh+Q}(T)$ was computed taking into account quantum nuclear and anharmonic effects together: